-The District Resource Teacher- (DRT) Secondary Transition is responsible for supporting Resource Teams and Special Education Program Teams working students with Low Incidence designations (A-G and K) aged 16 to 19 years (Grade 10-12+) as they transition to all adult services.
+The District Resource Teacher- (DRT) Secondary Transition is responsible for supporting Resource Teams and Special Education Program Teams working with students with Low Incidence designations (A-G and K) aged 16 to 19 years (Grade 10-12+) as they transition to all adult services.

 - collaborate with school teams, community services, and parents to plan and facilitate transition goals and action plans

-- assist in the development of school-based supports that foster and support transition to community based support services
+- assist in the development of school-based supports that foster and support transition to community-based support services

 - maintain active connections and partnerships with community services and ministries that facilitate transition with joint planning